 Let’s get down to business: what do we like about the TrueForm Trainer?
 Here’s our honest take on the positive attributes of TrueForm’s latest treadmill model.

-Let’s start with the performance of this treadmill - after all, that’s why you want to buy a treadmill to add to your home or garage gym.
+Let’s start with the performance of this treadmill – after all, that’s why you want to buy a treadmill to add to your home or garage gym.
 The Trainer helps runners of all ability levels to improve their running performance, because frankly, it is very well designed.
-TrueForm is, in my opinion, the best non-motorized treadmills out there because they are designed to improve your form.
+TrueForm is, in my opinion, the best treadmill and one of the best cardio machines out there because they are designed to improve your form.

 The shallow deck of the Trainer is designed to help you run in a mid-foot striking position.
 This reduces the risk of injuries and improves your form overall.
 The smooth-moving belt is light and balanced, and the rubber helps you to grip as you run.
 The top quality deck and belt are designed for both endurance and sprinting.